Iridium satellite constellation: Overview

 The Iridium system was designed to be accessed by small handheld phones, the size of a cell phone.
 While "the weight of a typical cell phone in the early 1990s was 10.5 ounces" (300 grams) Advertising Age wrote in mid 1999 that "when its phone debuted, weighing 1 lb and costing $3,000, it was viewed as both unwieldly and expensive."

 An omnidirectional antenna was intended to be small enough to be mounted on the planned phone, but the low handset battery power was insufficient for contact with a satellite in geostationary orbit, 35785 km above the Earth; the normal orbit of communications satellites, in which the satellite appears stationary in the sky.
 In order for a handheld phone to communicate with them, the Iridium satellites are closer to the Earth, in low Earth orbit, about 781 km above the surface.
 With an orbital period of about 100 minutes a satellite can only be in view of a phone for about 7 minutes, so the call is automatically "handed off" to another satellite when one passes beyond the local horizon.
-This requires a large number of satellites, carefully spaced out in polar orbits (see animated image of coverage) to ensure that at least one satellite is continually in view from every point on the Earth's surface.
+This requires multiple satellites, carefully spaced out in polar orbits (see animated image of coverage) to ensure that at least one satellite is continually in view from every point on the Earth's surface.
 At least 66 satellites are required, in 6 polar orbits containing 11 satellites each, for seamless coverage.